All Episodes

 Well, I think you're right.

-Uh I think that Jeff Sessions is not equipped to handle what uh needs to be done.
+I think that Jeff Sessions is not equipped to handle what needs to be done.

-And also the Department of Justice that that knew uh a great deal of uh the motivations behind the dossier were purely political, and yet um concealed that from the court in their attempts to spy on the Trump uh campaign.
+And also the Department of Justice that knew a great deal of the motivations behind the dossier were purely political and yet concealed that from the court in their attempts to spy on the Trump campaign.

-So I I think you need a second special counsel.
+So I think you need a second special counsel.

-If there's it if there's any collusion, it was between you know the FBI, the Department of Justice, the Hillary Clinton campaign, uh and and the Russians, and you know, to suggest there's never been a scintilla of evidence that anything associates of uh Donald Trump did during the campaign even approached collusion which is not even a crime.
+And to suggest there's never been a scintilla of evidence that anything the associates of Donald Trump did during the campaign even approached collusion, which is not even a crime.

 You'd have to look at other ancillary crimes, fraud, honest services, election violations.

-All of that falls uh squarely in the lap of Hillary Clinton, not Donald Trump.
+All of that falls squarely in the lap of Hillary Clinton, not Donald Trump.

 Yeah.

-And you know, I am not the biggest fan of special counsels, Monica, because as we could see, even in the case of Robert Mueller, not only did he put a team together that are abusively biased and one-sided, uh, but then he's picked people that have the worst track records I've ever seen in my life.
+And, you know, I'm not the biggest fan of special counsels, Monica, because as we could see, even in the case of Robert Mueller, not only did he put a team together that are abusively biased and one-sided, but then he's picked people that have the worst track records I've ever seen in my life.

 And beyond that, then the scope of what the original task is goes way beyond what the mandate was.

-Or, you know, back in two thousand and five before the election, uh, we want to look at your financial dealings with the Ukraine, which has nothing to do with this.
+Or, you know, back in 2005, before the election, we want to look at your financial dealings with Ukraine, which has nothing to do with this.

 That's exactly right.

-I mean the appointment of a special counsel is always a terrible solution, but in this case might be the best and maybe only option here to try to restore some public faith in these institutions, including the DOJ and the FBI.
+I mean, the appointment of a special counsel is always a terrible solution, but in this case, it might be the best and maybe only option here to try to restore some public faith in these institutions, including the DOJ and the FBI.

 Remember Ken Starr.

-Ken Starr started out investigating the whitewater scandal a land deal in Arkansas and ended up with an intern in a phone carrying a pizza into the Oval Office.
+Ken Starr started out investigating the Whitewater scandal, a land deal in Arkansas, and ended up with an intern and a phone carrying a pizza into the Oval Office.

 So these things do go tend to go awry.